threadi/external-files-in-media-library/readme.txt

 Add one or more files under Media > "Add new media file".
 You can use the files in all places where the media library is used.

+== Mass-Import ==

+You can import complete directories from any of the supported TCP protocols.
+Just enter the directory as path to import and the plugin will import any supported files from it.

+== TCP Protocols ==

+You can use the following TCP-protocols to import external files in your media library:

+* http://
+* https://
+* ftp://
+* ftps://
+* sftp://
+* ssh://
+* file://

+Some of them require credentials, for http it is optional.

+== Checks ==

 The plugin checks for you automatically on a regular basis whether the external files you have stored are still available.

+== Settings ==

 In the settings you can define whether image files are hosted locally in your hosting or externally.

+== Repository and documentation ==

+You find some documentations [here](https://github.com/threadi/external-files-in-media-library/docs/).

 The development repository is on [GitHub](https://github.com/threadi/external-files-in-media-library/).